-The application of this policy should not be construed to infringe on any person's rights of expression which are guaranteed by law.
+Note: The application of this policy should not be construed to infringe on any person's rights of expression which are guaranteed by law.
+Nothing in this policy is meant to, nor should it be interpreted to, in any way limit your rights under any applicable federal, state, or local laws, including your rights under the National Labor Relations Act to engage in protected concerted activities with other employees to improve or discuss terms and conditions of employment, such as wages, working conditions, and benefits.
 However, violations of this policy are subject to discipline, including termination as set forth in policy 2.8 of the Mississippi Community College Board Policies and Procedures Manual.